DenchiSoft/VTubeStudio/README.md

 | [vts-chameleon](https://satetsu888.github.io/vts-chameleon/) | [satetsu888](https://www.twitter.com/satetsu888) | App | A plugin for applying color tints.
 You can play around by changing color tones of hair, skin, uniform, etc. of your models. |
 | [ViewLink](https://kawaentertainment.itch.io/viewlink) | [KawaEntertainment](https://twitter.com/kawa_entertain) | App | Are you a VTuber that wants to stream VR games, but only have a Live2D model?
 With ViewLink, you can have your Live2D avatar react to VR gameplay without any fancy setup or additional hardware! |

+# Event API

+There is another wiki page that describes the **Event API**, which you can use to subscribe events happening in VTube Studio, such as models being loaded or hotkeys being executed.
+Please check out the page about events [right here](Events/).

 # API Details